 Email: zhugefei@nimte.ac.cn

-About Science and Technology of Advanced Materials Journal
+About Science and Technology of Advanced Materials Journal (STAM)

 Open access journal STAM publishes outstanding research articles across all aspects of materials science, including functional and structural materials, theoretical analyses, and properties of materials.